Impact of the Rotation and Compactness of Progenitors on the Mass of Black Holes: Methods

 \cite{oconnor2011} suggest that progenitors with $\xi{}_{2.5}>0.45$ most likely form BHs without explosion, while \cite{horiuchi2014} suggest a lower threshold value ($\xi{}_{2.5}\gtrsim{}0.2$).
-In this work, we adopt $\xi_{2.5}=0.3$ as threshold (unless explicitly stated otherwise) and we simply assume that progenitors with $\xi{}_{2.5}\leq{}0.3$ ($\xi{}_{2.5}>0.3$) form a neutron star by CCSN explosion (a BH by direct collapse).
+In this work, we adopt $\xi_{2.5}=0.3$ as threshold (unless explicitly stated otherwise) and we simply assume that progenitors with $\xi{}_{2.5}\leq{}0.3$ form a neutron star (NS) by CCSN explosion, while progenitors with $\xi{}_{2.5}>0.3$ form a BH by direct collapse.

 Several recent papers claim that $\xi{}_{2.5}$ does not show a monotonic trend with the CO core (\citealt{sukhbold2018} and references therein), but rather has a complicated trend, with several localized branches and multivalued solutions.
 This result is still a matter of debate.
 We are studying this problem in detail and will discuss our results in a forthcoming paper.
 For this reason, and for the purposes of the present paper, here we adopt a conservative approach based on the results presented in \cite{limongi2018}.